BudickDa/Crawly-McCrawlface/readme.md

 `npm install crawly-mccrawlface`

 # Test
-This crawler needs redis installed and running or else the test want pass.
+This crawler needs redis installed and running or else the tests will fail.

 Test with:

 `npm test`